pcaston/OpenPeerPower.github.io/source/_integrations/mysensors.markdown

     type: map
     keys:
       device:
-        description: The path to the serial gateway where it is connected to your Home Assistant host, or the address of the TCP Ethernet gateway, or `mqtt` to setup the MQTT gateway.
+        description: The path to the serial gateway where it is connected to your Open Peer Power host, or the address of the TCP Ethernet gateway, or `mqtt` to setup the MQTT gateway.
 Resolving DNS addresses is theoretically supported but not tested.
         required: true
         type: string
       baud_rate: